khambsimp/bioblog/README.md

 https://embryo.asu.edu/pages/john-von-neumanns-cellular-automata

+# Automata
+Discrete Mathematics, and Discrete Structures can be theorized, or assumed across a number of geometric, or framework dependent objects.
+These could be graphs, automata, machines, written language, or even biology.
+Now, Automata specifically are paricularly suited to modeling biology.

 # A Computer is a mathematical construct
 There are certain Biological processes whose systemic behavior resembles a discrete function expressed as a multitude of discrete analogues.
 There are